-- effective teacher questioning; - observations of learning; - analysing and interpreting evidence of learning to inform future planning; - sensitive and positive feedback to children so that they understand how well they are doing and how they can improve. - individual target setting: SMART (specific, measureable, assessable, realistic and given in time) and this is recorded on our on- line tracking system using either APP or National Curriculum whichever is age/ability appropriate.
+- · effective teacher questioning; - · observations of learning; - · analysing and interpreting evidence of learning to inform future planning; - sensitive and positive feedback to children so that they understand how well they are doing and how they can improve. - individual target setting: SMART (specific, measureable, assessable, realistic, and time based) and this is recorded on our on-line reports.